 PubChemCompound identifiers (CIDs)Public domain (NIH)

 Data is used for non-commercial research and hypothesis generation.
 Bioactivity records from ChEMBL and BindingDB are aggregated and scored; individual assay records are not redistributed.
-If you believe any usage conflicts with a source license, contact hello@biohacksai.com.
+Natural product data from COCONUT is used for compound identification only.
+If you believe any usage conflicts with a source license, contact info@eveverified.com.